-Auto-switch When auto-switch is turned on, the structure is selected based on which project and structures the issue belongs to.
+When auto-switch is turned on, the structure is selected based on which project and structures the issue belongs to.
 When auto-switch is turned off, the Structure section shows the structure that the user viewed previously on the Structure Board (the current structure).
-Auto-switch: structure with displayed issue When this auto-switch mode is selected, Structure plugin looks for a structure that contains the issue displayed on the page.
-Auto-switch: default structure When this auto-switch mode is selected, the Default Structure (see page 26) for the issue's project will be always selected (even if the issue is not in that structure yet).
-Keep structure when navigating When you click on another issue within the Structure Widget, the browser takes you to that issue's page.
-If this option is turned on, the new page displays the same structure as the page you navigated from (auto-switch is not applied).
-It's better to leave this option on!
+When this auto-switch mode is selected, Structure plugin looks for a structure that contains the issue displayed on the page.
+When this auto-switch mode is selected, the Default Structure (see page 29) for the issue's project will be always selected (even if the issue is not in that structure yet).
+When you click on another issue within the Structure Widget, the browser takes you to that issue's page.
+If this option is turned on, the new page displays the same structure as the page you navigated from (auto-switch is not applied). ⚠ It's better to leave this option on!
 It lets you avoid inadvertent change of the viewed structure when you go through the structure's issues.